 “What is the most important thing on the range?” yelled the Navy Firearms Instructor to the group of young sailors amassed in front of him.
-“Safety!” was the reply that they had been taught to yell back in unison.
+“Safety!” was the reply taught to yell back, in unison.

-After the twenty minute safety briefing (four, top to bottom pages, read outloud mandatorily every morning) the students were allowed to begin the training day while holding their unloaded rifles and pistols.
+After the twenty-minute safety briefing, the students became allowed to begin the training while holding their unloaded rifles and pistols.

 Firearms training is not the only area that claims to place “Safety” above all else.
-I have been inside of numerous manufacturing facilities and have seen large signs posted on the walls extolling the virtues of safety.
+I’ve been inside numerous manufacturing facilities and have seen large signs posted on the walls extolling the virtues of safety.

-“Safety is Our #1 Goal” read a large banner posted near the entry to the employee breakroom/lunch area.
+“Safety is Our #1 Goal” read a large banner posted near the entrance to the employee breakroom/lunch area.

 A Magic Spell?

-In the firearms world, we throw around the word “safety” as if saying the word often enough will cast some kind of magic spell of protection around everyone.
-We create more and more specific “safety rules” and “range rules” in a never ending quest to create the perfect environment where there is zero chance that anyone could be injured while using a firearm.
+In the firearms world, we throw around the word “safety”.
+It’s as if saying the word often enough will cast a magic spell of protection around everyone.
+We create more and more specific “safety rules” and “range rules” in a never-ending quest to create the perfect environment.
+An environment where there is zero chance that injuries would occur while using a firearm.

-It is almost as if someone said, “You know, if 10 range rules will make us safe then 15 will make us safer.”
-Not wanting to be outdone, someone else pipes up, “If 15 rules make us safer, wouldn’t 20 range rules make us the most safe of all?”
-Before you know it, there are Range Rules signs posted at every shooting point, they begin at the ceiling and run to the floor.
+It’s as if someone said, “You know, if 10 range rules will make us safe, 15 will make us safer.”
+Not wanting outdone, someone else pipes up, “If 15 rules make us safer, wouldn’t 20 range rules make us the safest of all?”
+Before you know it, there are Range Rules signs posted at every shooting point, from the ceiling to the floor.

-I once used a shooting range where I was required to read, initial each page, and then sign the final of 26 pages of range safety rules.
+I once used a shooting range where there was a requirement to read, initial each page, and then sign the final of 26 pages of range safety rules.
 I’m not kidding, I counted 26 pages.

 If you close your eyes you can almost see the “safety board” of your local public range.
 They are all sitting around a table, drinking Diet Coke and eating donuts.
-No one wants to be outdone by the others.
-Everyone of them has to add four, five, six, or more of their own rules to the mix.
+No one wants others to outdo them.
+Every one of them wants to add four, five, six, or more of their own rules to the mix.
 That is how you end up with a 26-page range rules document.